 You may have heard the horror stories of identity theft and fraud from your family and friends.
 It’s never fun to have your personal data taken and used without your consent.
-This type of theft often ends with significant headaches and years of repairing the damage.
+This type of theft often ends with significant headaches and could cause years of repairing your credit.

 But there is a way to protect yourself by learning how to freeze your credit.

 This guide will discover what a credit freeze is and how it can protect you from fraud and identity theft.

 When freezing your credit, you essentially stop anyone from pulling a credit report without your consent.